Austin 18-Wheeler Accident Lawyer

 A truck accident might permanently alter your life.
 An experienced personal injury attorney can protect your legal rights and seek the damages you deserve, giving you the time and energy to focus on healing.

-If you were injured in a truck accident, contact the experienced attorneys at The Law Offices of George Salinas in Austin at (512) 851-1004 for a free consultation to discuss the details of your case.
+If you were injured in a truck accident, contact the experienced attorneys at George Salinas Injury Lawyers in Austin at (512) 851-1004 for a free consultation to discuss the details of your case.

 If You’ve Been Injured in a Truck Accident, Consult With a Skilled Austin Truck Accident Attorney Today

-If you've been injured in an Austin truck accident, you’ve got important legal rights.
+If you’ve been injured in an Austin truck accident, you’ve got important legal rights.
 Truck accidents can be extremely serious and complex, and require experienced legal counsel.
-The dedicated legal team at The Law Offices of George Salinas in Austin has the dedication, skill, and compassion to help effectively and efficiently protect your rights and ensure you recover just compensation for your injuries.
-We’re here to help, so please contact or call us at (512) 851-1004 to schedule an appointment today.
+The dedicated legal team at George Salinas Injury Lawyers in Austin has the dedication, skill, and compassion to help effectively and efficiently protect your rights and ensure you recover just compensation for your injuries.
+We’re here to help, so please contact or call us at 210-225-0909 to schedule an appointment today.

 ★ ★ ★ ★ ★